Thiago Silva: 2021–24: 100 Champions League appearances and departure

 On 29 April 2024, Chelsea announced that Silva would depart the club at the end of the season, after spending four years at the club.

 Return to Fluminense

 On 7 May 2024, Silva agreed to join Fluminense as a free agent in July 2024 on a two-year deal, returning to his home club fifteen and a half years later.
 The defender helped Fluminense escape near-guaranteed relegation - the club was 20th when he joined before embarking on a 10-game streak without conceding a single league goal, largely due to the defender's influence.

+On 18 December 2025, Silva departed Fluminense to pursue a return to European football, with the aim of securing a place at the World Cup the following summer.